Hughes–Ryan Amendment

 The Hughes–Ryan Amendment (Public Law 93–559 (1974)) was an amendment to the Foreign Assistance Act of 1961, passed as section 32 of the Foreign Assistance Act of 1974.
 The amendment was named for its co-authors, Senator Harold E. Hughes (D–IA) and Representative Leo Ryan (D–CA).
-The amendment required the President of the United States to report all covert actions of the Central Intelligence Agency to one or more Congressional committees.
+The amendment required the President of the United States to report all covert actions of the Central Intelligence Agency (CIA) to one or more Congressional committees.

 This amendment addressed the question of CIA and Defense Department covert actions, and prohibited the use of appropriated funds for the conduct of such an action unless and until the President issues an official "Finding" that each such operation is important to national security, and submits this Finding to the appropriate Congressional committees (a total of six committees, at the time, which grew to eight committees after the House and Senate "select committees" on intelligence were established).

 The legislation was meant to ensure that the intelligence oversight committees within Congress were told of CIA actions within a reasonable time limit.
 Senator Hughes, in introducing the legislation in 1973, also saw it as a means of limiting major covert operations by military, intelligence, and national security agents conducted without the full knowledge of the president.